 We develop, market, sell and support a wide range of software and hardware products for the production, management and distribution of digital media content.
 Our products help every class of user, from the home hobbyist to the feature-film professional, create and use video and audio assets.
-Our technology enables users to simultaneously share and manage media assets, providing real-time collaboration and cost-effective management and storage of media.
+Our technology enables users to share media content for real-time collaboration and cost-effectively manage and store media assets.
 Our products also allow our customers to distribute media over multiple platforms, including airwaves, cable and the Internet.